betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](https://doi.org/10.1111/cgf.13227)
     * [Project Page](http://drz.disneyresearch.com/~jnovak/publications/PathGuide/index.html)

-    External joint project between Disney Research Studios and ETH Zürich, inspired in part by challenges with handling complex light transport efficiently in Hyperion.
+    External joint project between DisneyResearch\|Studios and ETH Zürich, inspired in part by challenges with handling complex light transport efficiently in Hyperion.
 Won the Best Paper Award at EGSR 2017!
 This paper describes a robust, unbiased technique for progressively learning complex indirect illumination in a scene during a render and intelligently guiding paths to better sample difficult indirect illumination effects.
 Implemented in Hyperion, along with a number of interesting improvements documented in a later paper.
 In use on *Frozen 2* and future films.

 19. **Kernel-predicting Convolutional Networks for Denoising Monte Carlo Renderings**